 The doctors checked to see if I had gone into labour but I hadn’t so they took me in for an emergency caesarean section.
 At 1:53am, 10 hours after going to the GP’s, my daughter Amee was born weighing 823 grams at 27 weeks gestation.
 She cried when she was born and when I heard her cry I cried myself.

 The doctors told us what they were doing with her the whole time in the operating theatre – they incubated her which the next day was weaned to CPAP (Continuous Positive Airway Pressure – a kind of oxygen mask).
 They took my little girl off to NICU (Neo Intensive Care Unit).

 I didn’t see her for two day as I was in ICU.
 It was hard not being able to see my daughter to know if she was ok.
 It made my cry being away from her for those two days.
 The doctors told us that she was very small for her GA (Gestational Age) and that she was the size of a 25 weeker not 27 weeker so must have stopped growing for a couple of weeks before she was born.

 She spent 26 days on CPAP before breathing on her own with no assistance.
 She spent 11 weeks in hospital, six weeks at the Mercy Hospital in Melbourne and five weeks in our local hospital before coming home.
 Our local hospital said that I was one of the worst cases of Pre Eclampsia they had seen.
 I was very scared through all of this but I was glad that I had a girl in my situation as even though she was very small she was very strong and fought to stay alive.

 I hope me sharing my story helps anyone in my situation to know that there is hope.

-If you are a Mum who has a story to tell or you know of one, email your story to firstname.lastname@example.org.
-If you have a photo feel free to include it in your email.
+If you are a Mum who has a story to tell or you know of one, email your story to email@example.com.